Alluxio/alluxio/docs/Running-Tachyon-on-EC2.md

 ---
 layout: global
 title: Running Tachyon on EC2
-nickname: EC2
+nickname: Tachyon on EC2
-group: Deployment
+group: User Guide
-priority: 1
+priority: 3
 ---

 Tachyon can be launched on EC2 using the [Spark EC2